|•||VG-MAX steel core, Damascus clad with 32-layers of SUS410/SUS431 stainless steel; full tang|

 |•||Hammered Tsuchime finish, helps release the food from the blade easily when slicing|

 |•||Rockwell Hardness: 60-61; hand-sharpened Japanese double-bevel blade angle 16° (each side)|

 |•||Contoured walnut PakkaWood handle accommodates right and left-handed users|

 |•||Handcrafted in Seki, Japan with a limited lifetime warranty; hand wash with gentle dish soap|

-The Shun Premier 4.5-inch Honesuki Knife is also known as a Japanese style boning knife.
-The blade is designed for maneuvering around bones and between joints and gives complete control as you process your poultry and other proteins.
-The razor sharp blade makes removing poultry breasts from bone easy and it cuts joint cartilage almost like butter.
-Scoring and trimming is a breeze, the blade's spine can also be used for scraping.
+The Shun Premier Honesuki Knife is a Japanese-style boning knife.
+The blade is perfect for maneuvering around bones and between joints.
+The razor-sharp blade makes removing poultry breasts from bone easy and it cuts joint cartilage almost like butter.
+Scoring and trimming is a breeze, and you can use the blade's spine for scraping.